 Sweden Falls is a fairly high waterfall located in the Sweden Creek Natural Area near Kingston, AR.
 The falls are 80 feet in height.
 This makes it the 8th highest waterfall in Arkansas.

 Once you leave the parking lot the trail is downhill for the most part.
-The first thing you will encounter is that the trail intersects the old trail coming down from the gate you passed on the road in.
+The first thing you will encounter is the trail intersecting the old trail coming down from the gate you passed on the road in.
 Stay to the left here and continue downhill.
-After a short distance you will encounter and old home place that is in fairly decent condition for abandoned buildings.
+After a short distance you will encounter an old home place that is in fairly decent condition considering they are abandoned buildings.
 Below are a few photos of what you’ll see there.

-After exploring here continue down the trail a short distance and the trail will fork.
+After exploring around the old homestead, continue down the trail a short distance and the trail will fork.
 The trail to the left leads to the top of the falls and the trail to the right descends to the bottom of the falls along the bluff line.
 We took the trail to the bottom of the falls first.
 You will have to scramble over and around some rocks, and the water seeping from the side of the bluff will be dripping down from above.
-In spite of this the trail is not difficult and you won’t get too wet.
+In spite of this the trail is not difficult, and you won’t get too wet.
 Below are a few photos from the lower trail.

 The trail ends at the falls and you are looking up 80′ to where the water flows over the rock ledge at the top and crashes onto the rocks below.
 You can walk behind the waterfall under a rock overhang that was almost certainly used by Native Americans for shelter when they inhabited this area.

 Next 2 Photos Are 360 Photos.
 Use Your Mouse Or Move Your Phone To Look Around.